Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 Ingredients

-- gluten-free flour such as superfine brown rice flour or sorghum flour I recommend avoiding gluten-free all purpose flours since they contain gums and starches which can change the consistency and texture of the starter
+- brown rice flour or sorghum flour Avoid gluten-free all purpose flours since they contain gums and starches which can change the consistency and texture of the starter

 - room temperature filtered water Avoid distilled water - it lacks minerals that can help the starter's growth